Ghifari160/ghifari160/README.md

 ## About Me

 Hi!
 I'm Ghifari ([he/him](https://pronoun.is/he/him))!
 I'm a variety streamer, moderator, and computer science major.
 I'm also a [Twitch Affiliate](https://affiliate.twitch.tv/).
-As a variety streamer, I focus on story-driven and sandbox games.
+I love playing story-driven games and sandbox games.
 Space sims are my guilty pleasure.

+I'm also a member of the a Cappella group at my university (bass/baritone).

 I've been coding for as long as I remember.
 The [portfolio](#portfolio) section bellow lists a few of my projects.